 This coconut blueberry ice cream is a gorgeous mix of creamy coconut with fresh blueberries.
-Its refined sugar free and plant based with no eggs or dairy so great for those with allergies or dietary restrictions.
+It's refined sugar-free and plant-based with no eggs or dairy so great for those with allergies or dietary restrictions.

-To make the coconut blueberry ice cream
+How to make coconut blueberry ice cream

-Its easier to make the three elements first, cashew milk, cashew butter and blueberry jam, then combine them all at the end.
+It's easier to make the three elements first, cashew milk, cashew butter, and blueberry jam, then combine them all at the end.

 To make the cashew milk

-Cover the raw cashews with boiling water in a heat proof bowl and soak for one hour.
-If you’re worried about the boiling water affecting the nutritional qualities of the nuts you can soak them in cold water overnight in the fridge instead.
+Cover the raw cashews with boiling water in a heat-proof bowl and soak for one hour.
+If you're worried about the boiling water affecting the nutritional qualities of the nuts you can soak them in cold water overnight in the fridge instead.

-Strain well, then add to a deep bowl or jug you can use an immersion blender in with the cold water.
-This can be regular tap water, it doesn’t need to be cold from the fridge or room temperature.
+Strain well, then add to a deep bowl or jug you can use an immersion blender with the cold water.
+This can be regular tap water, it doesn't need to be cold from the fridge or room temperature.
 Blend well until the cashew milk is smooth with no large nut pieces.
-You can also use a food processor but I don’t recommend using a blender.
-They are a pain to clean and the smaller pieces tend to get stuck int he bottom so you don’t get an even, smooth mix.
+You can also use a food processor but I don't recommend using a blender.
+They are a pain to clean and the smaller pieces tend to get stuck in the bottom so you don't get an even, smooth mix.

 To make the cashew butter